The Bellagio Statement on Postharvest Management, released 26 March 2018, is a call to action to reduce postharvest losses across sub-Saharan Africa.

 Une rencontre d'experts post-récolte d'Afrique subsaharienne à eu lieu au Rwan...
 En savoir plus ›

-The Bellagio Statement on Postharvest Management, released 26 March 2018, is a call to action t...
+The Bellagio Statement on Postharvest Management, released 26 March 2018, is a call to action to red...
 En savoir plus ›

 Le chef du projet APHLIS+, Dr. Bruno Tran, ainsi que Prof. Brighton Mvumi (University of Zimbabwe),...
 En savoir plus ›